The best online services for prescription skincare in 2026

 - Also offers: Haircare, mental health, sexual wellness

-How to choose an online personalized prescription skincare service
+How to choose an online prescription skincare service?

 - Qualified providers: Not all services are the same.
 Some use licensed dermatology providers, but not board-certified dermatologists.
 For example, Miiskin lets you choose a specific board-certified dermatologist, while most platforms assign you randomly.
 If choosing your provider matters to you, check before signing up.